 I will briefly touch on the weaknesses of three common suggestions for who might be the source of the information on Christ especially (and Christians too): Josephus, Pliny and Christians.

-Some mythicists accept, as you will have gathered, that Tacitus was the writer (not an interpolator).
 They usually persist with the claim that Tacitus could only have got this information from Christians as a Christian 'belief'.
 Tacitus says nothing of the kind.
 He merely states what the Romans did to Christ as fact, without qualifying it as a 'belief'.
-And there is another particular problem for the mythicist suggestion: why on earth would Tacitus trust people he despised as an information source for histories that he was devoted to writing well, and why then state it all as fact as he does without any disclaimers?
+And there is another particular problem for the mythicist suggestion briefly touched on above: why on earth would Tacitus trust people he despised as an information source for histories that he was devoted to writing well, and why then state it all as fact as he does without any disclaimers?
 And if he had a Christian source, why does he not report anything more than what Romans did to Christ?
 Anyway, he wouldn’t just regard Christians - as people he despised - as a good touchstone for information and then just write it without any disclaimer.
 There is no evidence that he had listened to any Christians or read any gospels or any other Christian literature.
 He could find things out for himself.
 He preferred Roman sources.